opencog/opencog-nix/README.md

 Open `packages/<package>.nix` and update `rev` with a commit hash, as well as `sha256`.
 If `sha256` is not changed, nix will use the old build version if any without throwing an error.
 To get the `sha256` quickly, I change one numerical value from `sha256`, start the build and copy-paste the expected `sha256` output from the error message.

+# Adding packages
+To add a package, take a similar structure to one of the existing packages.
+Read the `README.md` of the package and add all required dependencies to `buildInputs`.
+Search for dependencies package attribute names [on NixOS packages](https://nixos.org/nixos/packages.html) There might be more dependencies, you will know if the build fails.

+Patching the source will most likely be required for overridings of `GUILE_LOAD_PATH` and `PYTHONPATH` in `CmakeLists.txt` files, any hardcoded path like `/usr/local/share/...`, hardcoded binary names that differ on `nixos` or some other exceptions.
+See `helpers/common-patch.nix`.

+- `helpers/extend-env.nix` does the extending of `GUILE_LOAD_PATH` for `.scm` files and `LD_LIBRARY_PATH` for `.so` files, and then extends `PYTHONPATH` with `LD_LIBRARY_PATH` for `.so` file.

+- `helpers/common-patch.nix` should be called **after** `helpers/extend-env.nix` because it replaces `PYTHONPATH` in text so `PYTHONPATH` should be extended first with all dependency paths.

 # Debugging

 Calling `nix-shell` builds the expression dependencies and places you in a shell that has them.